 Gujo Hachiman Maple Festival

 The color contrast between the white castle keep surrounded by red maple leaves offers a stunning view.
-Many fun events are scheduled during the festival period.
-At the Jokamachi Plaza, shops selling a variety of local food and items from Gujo Hachiman will be opened.
+Many fun events are scheduled during the festival period, especially weekends.
+Evening light-up will be held, too.

 Gujo Hachiman Spring Festival

 A large spring festival held on the third Saturday and Sunday in April every year.
 The Dai Kagura (traditional court dance and music performance) at three shrines in the city (Kitsurugi Shrine, Hiyoshi Shrine, Hachiman Shrine) is a must-see.

 Opening of Gujo Ayu Fishing